What is Performance Management? (And Why it Matters)

-For any readers who are wondering exactly what’s entailed, here’s a fairly detailed performance management definition.
-If you're interested in learning video, then watch below.
+Here's a detailed performance management definition for readers who wonder what performance management is.
+If you're interested in a learning video, you can watch it below.
 Otherwise, skip ahead.

 What is Performance Management?